rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 scores := [4]int{9001, 9333, 212, 33}
 // A slice is a lightweight structure that wraps and
-// represents a portion of an array. scores := []int{1,4,293,4,9}
+// represents a portion of an array. var scores []int
+// let’s see another way to create a slice scores := []int{1,4,293,4,9}
 // let’s see another way to create a slice, using make: scores := make([]int, 10)
-// Unlike the array declaration, our slice isn’t declared with a length within the square brackets
+// Unlike the array declaration, our slice isn’t declared with a length within the square brackets scores=append(scores, 789) scores=append(scores, 239,345)
+// Delete from Slice

 ```